 When you click Save As and get the tablet knock0ff UI, there’s a subtle, easy-to-ignore button called Browse.
 And when you click that, a retro-looking Save As dialog box pops up, very much like what you would have seen in the Windows 7 era.
 Including the part I need for my use case, which is the full file path.
 And you can highlight whatever is in the path, press CTRL-C to copy it, then paste it wherever you need it.
 And when you’re saving a file somewhere other than the default places, whether it’s a second drive, removable media like a USB stick, or an on-premise network share, you know exactly where it’s going.

-And in Excel, you can also click More Options to bring up the same dialog box.
+In Excel, you can also click More Options to bring up the same dialog box.
 But that’s not present in all Office 365 apps, for whatever reason.

 But when you need to save Office 365 documents locally or just get the full file path, that’s how you do it.